Meet the 2019-2020 DBIA-Southwest Region Board.

 Phone: (817) 840-1232

-Jaynes Corporation, Albuquerque, New Mexico
+Intel Corporation, Albuquerque, New Mexico

-Chris Butler is a Senior Project Manager with Jaynes Corporation providing complete management and construction services from design to project completion.
+Prior to joining the Intel Corporation, Chris Butler was a Senior Project Manager with Jaynes Corporation providing complete management and construction services from design to project completion.
 He has a Bachelor of Science in Construction Management from the University of Louisiana at Monroe and is a certified Design Build Professional with DBIA.
-He has over 14 years of experience in the construction industry and has worked on a wide range of projects in multiple sectors including healthcare, hospitality, public education, office, industrial and law enforcement facilities.
+He has over 16 years of experience in the construction industry and has worked on a wide range of projects in multiple sectors including healthcare, hospitality, public education, office, industrial and law enforcement facilities.
 Chris is passionate about the design build delivery method and enjoys working with clients that are experiencing the process for the first time.
 Many of his current projects have been awarded as a direction result of satisfied customers from previous projects.
 He has also had multiple project recognitions, including 2008 Southwest Contractors Magazine Interiors Project of the Year, 2009 NM ASA Project Manager of the year nomination, 2012 NM AGC Project of the year 20 million Plus, 2012 NM AGC Project of the year 10-15 million, 2012 NM NAIOP Project of the Year Office Building.

 Phone: (505) 345-8591